caussourd/public-cloudformation-templates/README.md

+### IMPORTANT INFORMATION

+These templates create AWS resources.
+You will be billed for the AWS resources used if you create a stack from these templates.

+These templates have been created based on my needs and have to be customized for your usage.
+The elements I recommend to change are identified by these symbols: `<< >>` in the template.
+The template won't work if you leave these symbols.

+## SOLR_VPC.template

+This template automates the creation of an Apache SOLR instance.

+It creates an EC2 instance in a VPC and set Cloudwatch alarms (CPU, Status, Memory, Disk space).

+It also configures the core to be used with a Drupal website.
+To use with another type of websites, just remove or replace lines 209 and 217 to adapt to your own configuration.

+### What this template doesn't do

+- It doesn't create the VPC.
+Replace `<<vpc-XXXXXXXX>>` by your VPC id.

+- It doesn't create the IAM role for the monitoring.
+Replace `<<cloud-monitoring-script>>` by the name of your IAM role

+- It doesn't create the SNS topic (used for CloudWatch alarms).
+Replace `<<arn:aws:sns:your_region:your_id:your_topic>>` by your SNS topic

+## conditional_volume_creation.template

+Use conditions to create a volume from on a snapshot or from scratch depending on the parameter value.
+This template has been created to answer this StackOverflow question: http://stackoverflow.com/questions/26131585/aws-cloudformation-optional-line

 ## Symfony_or_Drupal_Instance_with_optional_RDS_instance.template

 To automate the creation of AWS resources for Symfony or Drupal websites

-### IMPORTANT INFORMATION

-This template creates an Amazon EC2 instance and an Amazon RDS DB instance.
-You will be billed for the AWS resources used if you create a stack from this template.

-This template has been created based on my needs and has to be customized for your usage.
-The elements I recommend to change are identified by these symbols: << >> in the template.
-The template won't work if you leave these symbols.

 ### What this template does